noma-protocol/noma-protocol.github.io/_posts/2024-06-18-permissionless-market-making.md

     bar [0]
     bar [0]
 ```

-## Concentrated Liquidity Positions

-The structure of the liquidity is composed as follows:

-- Floor
-- Anchor
-- Discovery

 ### Floor
 This position contains the majority of the reserves backing the token  concentrated in a very narrow range - the minimum width of a "tick" of liquidity on Uniswap V3.
 The floor position is responsible for absorbing the circulating supply during periods of high market activity and maintaining the token's intrinsic minimum value.